ls1intum/Artemis/docs/dev/guidelines/server.rst

 21. Assert using the most specific overload method
 ==================================================

-When expecting results use ``AsserThat`` for server tests.
+When expecting results use ``assertThat`` for server tests.
 That call **must** be followed by another assertion statement like ``isTrue()``.
 It is best practice to use more specific assertion statement rather than always expecting boolean values.

 For example, instead of